 My US Visa Application was Rejected.
 When Can I Apply Again?

 And if you don’t, you should feel free to ask for the specific reasons why you’re being denied.
 (Be very polite).
 Here’s an excerpt from an article by Globe Jaunters about how you can phrase this question;

 Why will I not be receiving a visa today?
 The refusal letter is too general, I would love to know more, please

-That’s about it for the entire process.
+That’s about it for the entire process of applying for a US Visa in Nigeria.
 I hope you find this guide useful.
 Feel free to share your visa experience with me or ask any questions you might have in the comment section.